+Table 2: Meta-analysis for being in nature and emotional social support.
+Values in brackets represent 95% CI.

 overall, bias-corrected, and component-specific effects, as well as our quality assessment of the literature.

 Overall effects of being in nature on stress